11 September 2020

 - it carries on one or more of the following relevant activities: banking, insurance, fund management, financing and leasing, headquartering, shipping and distribution and service centre (In-Scope Company);

 - it is a holding company and has as its primary function the acquisition and holding of shares or equitable interests in other companies and it carries on no commercial activity (Pure Equity Holding Company); or

 - it derives income from intellectual property (IP Company).

-Although limited partnerships and LLPs are out of scope of economic substance requirements, where a Resident Company is a partner of a limited partnership or a member of an LLP that carries on a relevant activity or derives income from intellectual property, then the Resident Company is treated as carrying out the relevant activity or deriving the income from intellectual property.
+Although limited partnerships and LLPs are out of scope of substance requirements, where a Resident Company or an Exempt Company is a partner of a limited partnership or a member of an LLP that carries on a relevant activity or derives income from intellectual property, then the Resident Company or Exempt Company is treated as carrying out the relevant activity or deriving the income from intellectual property.

 For the funds industry the most relevant of the above activities for In-Scope Companies are:

 - fund management, which is “management” within the meaning of the Protection of Investors (Bailiwick of Guernsey) Law, 1987 (the POI Law) when carried on by a licensee under that law in connection with a collective investment scheme within the meaning of that law;

 - financing and leasing, which is drafted widely and captures all lending for interest or other consideration, whether by an originator or an assignee;